Reda-Benchi/projects/algorithmicTrading/README.md

 ----------------------------------------------------------------------------------

-3. Setup enviroment
+# 3. Setup enviroment
 Create and activate a virtual environment inside your project directory:

-# Create the virtual environment
-python3 -m venv IBKRvenv
+How to: Create the virtual environment python3 -m venv IBKRvenv

-# Activate the virtual environment
+How to: Activate the virtual environment source IBKRvenv/bin/activate
-source IBKRvenv/bin/activate

-# (To deactivate the environment when finished)
+How to: deactivate the environment when finished deactivate
-deactivate

-# Install specific Python version (if needed, otherwise skip if already using 3.12.5)
-pip install python==3.12.5
+How to: Install specific Python version (if needed, otherwise skip if already using 3.12.5) pip install python==3.12.5

-# Install required libraries
-pip install pandas==2.3.0
-pip install matplotlib==3.10.3
-pip install setuptools==80.9.0
+How to: Install required libraries pip install pandas==2.3.0 pip install matplotlib==3.10.3 pip install setuptools==80.9.0

 ----------------------------------------------------------------------------------

-4. Install API Setup Script
+# 4. Install API Setup Script
 Navigate to the setup script directory cd /twsapi_macunix/IBJts/source/pythonclient

-# Verify that setup.py exists
+How to: Verify that setup.py exists ls setup.py
-ls setup.py

-# Install the package
-python3 setup.py install
+How to: Install the setup package for API python3 setup.py install

 If ibapi was not successfully installed, run the following commend.